 What is a Chattel Mortgage?

 There is a wide range of home mortgage programs for new homebuyers and owners to choose from.
-Unfortunately, with so many options available, it can be challenging to find the right loan for your situation.
-This is especially true for borrowers looking to finance their manufactured home.
+Finding the right one can be challenging.
+This is especially true for borrowers looking to finance an off-site or pre-fabricated home.

 Manufactured homesA manufactured home is considered a factory-built home constructed after June 15, 1976.
 These homes are built on a permanent metal chassis and are required to meet safety standards set by the U.S. Department of Housing and Urban Development (HUD).
 It’s important to know that moving this type of home after installation can interfere with financing.